MTDOJRP/docs/README.md

 The position is where on the left sidebar the category will be displayed.
 And the description is a brief description to display when someone clicks on the category.

-Now, How do create a new file/page?
+Now, How do I create a new file/page?
 Create a file named your topic.md, Example: 10codes.md Now at the top of the file add the following:
 ```md